 Deciduous tree to 20 m tall with stiffly ascending branches.
 Bark dark grey, developing rugged, predominantly vertical fissures.
 Twigs very stout, with thick suborbicular leaf-scars.
 Buds large, globose, woolly-brown; young growths covered in brownish wool.
-Leaf pinnate, 60–90 cm long; rachis reddish, swollen at the base; leaflets 7–11, ovate, 7–15(–20) × 4–8(–10) cm, rounded and oblique at the base and pointed towards the tip, pubescent along the veins on both surfaces but lacking axillary tufts; veins in 6–12 pairs; margin entire or coarsely serrated; petiolule of terminal leaflet with a distinct joint near the top.
+Leaf pinnate, 60–90 cm long; rachis reddish, swollen at the base; leaflets 7–11, ovate, 7–15(–20) × 4–8(–10) cm, rounded and oblique at the base and pointed towards the tip, pubescent along the veins on both surfaces but lacking axillary tufts; veins in 6–12 pairs; margin entire or coarsely serrated; stalk of terminal leaflet with a joint where the petiolule joins an extension of the rachis.
 Flower-head terminal, erect, very open, 40–45(–60) cm long, branched 4(–5) times, with prominently lenticular stems.
 Sepals 4(–5).
 Petals white, to 3.5 mm wide.
 Fruit subglobose, 1–2 cm wide, ripening violet.
 Flowers (in the wild) in May, fruits August–September.
 (Guo & Brach 2007; Bean 1981).

 Distribution China S Anhui, NE Guizhou, Henan, Hubei, Hunan, S Shaanxi, Shanxi, Sichuan, N Yunnan, N Zhejiang

 Habitat Humid forests, 1000–3000 m asl.